Best Hidden Gems in Dublin for Nerdy Travellers

 Although worthwhile, there is more to see in Dublin than the Guinness Storehouse and Temple Bar.
 Step off the beaten path with this guide of historic, yet alternative, places to see in Dublin.
-From a hidden garden to an old church turned distillery, from a library frozen in time to the Guinnesses’ rustic retreat, I give you Dublin’s best hidden gems for nerdy travellers.
+From a hidden garden to an old church turned distillery, from a library frozen in time to the Guinnesses’ rustic retreat, I give you the best hidden gems in Dublin for nerdy travellers.

 The Marsh’s Library

 Barely noticeable behind tall walls and a black, wrought iron gate, the Marsh’s Library is one of the most beautiful libraries in Dublin.
 Dating from the 18th century, the modest red brick house located at the back of monumental St Patrick’s Cathedral is one of a kind.